The answer might surprise you.

 Who is at elevated risk for breast cancer?

 Having a genetic predisposition to developing breast cancer — such as the BRCA gene — would put someone at higher risk, but there are other factors to be aware of, even though you cannot necessarily change them all.
-Dr. Dodelzon says that any woman whose first-degree relative (a parent, sibling, or sometimes child) developed premenopausal breast cancer prior to age 50 should get her first mammogram 10 years before their relative’s diagnosis.
+Dr. Dodelzon said that any woman whose first-degree relative (a parent, sibling, or sometimes child) developed premenopausal breast cancer before age 50 should get her first mammogram 10 years before their relative’s diagnosis.
 Additionally, women who received chest or breast radiation (for Hodgkin’s lymphoma treatment, for example) before age 30 are at higher risk.
 According to the CDC, getting your first period before age 12 and going through menopause after age 55 also increases the risk of breast cancer, since it exposes the body to hormones longer.

 Additionally, Black women and women of Ashkenazi Jewish descent are more likely to develop breast cancer and should talk to their doctor to see if additional or early screening would be a good option for them.